Numerical methods for backward stochastic differential equations: A survey: Forward numerical methods

+This work is extended in \cite{importance_samp1, FBSDE_Importance}, where the authors introduce a variance reduced version of the forward approximation scheme by means of importance sampling, or more specifically, by means of a measure transformation based on a general Radon-Nikodym derivative.
+The technique of importance sampling is generalized from simulating expectations to computing the initial value of a FBSDE.
+The convergence of this modified and fully implementable numerical method is proved and the success of the involved generalized importance sampling is illustrated by numerical examples in the context of financial option pricing.

-We first look at forward numerical methods which focus on solving the equivalent PDE.
+We next look at forward numerical methods which focus on solving the equivalent PDE (Theorem \ref{Th:Equivalence_PDE}) by Picard iterations.
 Here, we primarily examine one numerical method, which illustrates this category well.
-In \citep{BSDE_AdapCont}, the authors combine two main ingredients to an algorithm which is aimed at solving the PDE equivalent to the general FBSDE (Theorem \ref{Th:Equivalence_PDE}).
+In \cite{BSDE_AdapCont}, the authors combine two main ingredients to an algorithm which is aimed at solving the PDE equivalent to the general FBSDE (Theorem \ref{Th:Equivalence_PDE}).
 Hence, Assumption \ref{Assumption_3} is essential.
 To describe the scheme, we prepare some notation.
 Let $v:[0,T] \times \mathbb{R}^q \rightarrow \mathbb{R}$ be $\mathcal{C}^1$ in space and define $f_v:[0,T] \times \mathbb{R}^q \rightarrow \mathbb{R}$ as the following function

-where $f$ is the generator/driver of the FBSDE \eqref{eq:FBSDE_Diff} and $\sigma$ is the diffusion coefficient of the SDE \eqref{eq:FBSDE_SDE}.
-We define the following two functions
+where $f$ is the driver of the FBSDE \eqref{eq:FBSDE_Diff} and $\sigma$ is the diffusion coefficient of the SDE \eqref{eq:FBSDE_SDE}.
+We define the following two random variables

-where $X^{s,{\bf y}}$ (respectively, $Y^{N,s,{\bf y}}$) denotes the diffusion process starting from ${\bf y}$ at time $s$ (respectively, its approximation with $N$-time steps) which solves the forward SDE \eqref{eq:FBSDE_SDE}.
+where $X^{s,{\bf y}}$ (respectively, $X^{N,s,{\bf y}}$) denotes the diffusion process starting from ${\bf y}$ at time $s$ (respectively, its approximation with $N$-time steps) which solves the forward SDE \eqref{eq:FBSDE_SDE}.
 Finally, we define $c_{i,j}(\phi):=\sum_{k,l=0}^{i,j}|\nabla^k (\partial_t)^l \phi|_{\infty}$, with $c_0(\phi) := c_{0,0}(\phi)$ for $\phi\in \mathcal{C}_b^{i,j}$.

 We first look at the case where the FBSDE has a driver which is independent of $Y$ and $Z$, that is, $f(t, {\bf x}, y, {\bf z}) = f(t,{\bf x})$, which means the FBSDE is linear.
 We demonstrate the adaptive control variate approach (one of the two main ingredients) in this simple setting.
-It is then extended to the general FBSDE via Picard iterations (the second of the two main incredients).
-From Theorem \ref{Th:Equivalence_PDE}, we see that in order to solve a linear FBSDE, one can equivalently solve the linear PDE \eqref{eq:PDE_quasi-linear}, for which an adaptive control variate scheme is developed in \citep{OptControl_Emm_Syl}.
+It is then extended to the general FBSDE via Picard iterations (the second of the two main ingredients).
+From Theorem \ref{Th:Equivalence_PDE}, we see that in order to solve a linear FBSDE, one can equivalently solve the linear PDE \eqref{eq:PDE_semilinear}, for which an adaptive control variate scheme is developed in \cite{OptControl_Emm_Syl}.
 Here, one aims to numerically solve the linear PDE: